 Driving next to a truck on the highway, it may be difficult to tell how heavy the truck really is.
-Federal regulations allow fully-laden trucks to weigh up to 80,000 pounds – over 20-times the weight of a typical sedan.
-If trucks are required to brake suddenly, this weight may be too much, and overpower their ability to brake.
+Federal regulations only allow fully-laden trucks to weigh up to 80,000 pounds, which is over 20-times the weight of a typical sedan.
+If trucks are needed to stop in sudden, truck’s weight could be too overpower their ability to brake.
 With this increase in weight, trucks can also take over 20-times the stopping distance as a car.

 In tight situations, at high speeds, and after long journeys, trucks’ brakes may not be able to stop the vehicle.
 Especially in stretches of long, down-hill driving, truck drivers may overuse their brakes to slow down.
 After too much breaking, this could cause total brake failure, making the truck a runaway vehicle with little maneuverability, and a high chance of accidents.

 This can cause the trailer to fishtail, swerve, or even fold against the cab of the truck.
 Alternatively, the truck or the trailer could leave the lane or even roll over under this force.
-When the trailer does this, the driver can lose control of the entire vehicle, and may involve others in serious accidents.
+When the trailer does this, the driver can’t manage to control the vehicle, and may involve others in serious accidents.
 In many cases, these accidents only affect the truck, but could potentially involve every nearby car on the highway.

 Truck Defect Accident Attorneys